 - Believe: Often many people do not disclose something has happened or make a complaint due to fear of not being believed.
 It’s the job of student services to make sure students are believed.
 You can work towards removing this psychological barrier by proving that what they say will be taken seriously.

 - Signpost: Direct them to support or to safe spaces to talk.
 This requires recognising their agency in what happens next and respecting their decision, particularly where it may not be what you expected, or what you think you would do.

 Ultimately, responding to a disclosure can be made easier with an effective report process that’s accessible for all.

 Streamline a reporting process

 For students making a complaint, there can be additional barriers beyond the frustration of not knowing if their concerns will be heard or solved.
-They may fear an inappropriate or counter-productive response from their university which can deter them and other students from making further complaints.
+They may fear an inappropriate or counter-productive response from their university or college which can deter them and other students from making further complaints.

 Complicated or outdated processes are commonplace in the public sector, but they can mean reporting students fall through the cracks and a student goes unheard.
 Manual reporting processes can also sometimes be long-winded and lack anonymity, discouraging victim-survivors from reporting in the first place.

 Luckily, there are powerful support platforms ready to help you innovate.
 They work alongside processes you already have in place, being that helping hand when students can’t wait for student services to open or don’t have the confidence to articulate their concerns in a face to face setting.